ShahadathAlam/portfolio-nextJs/README.md

 4. **Test Responsiveness:**
    - Ensure the fix works across different screen sizes and does not negatively impact the user experience.

+## <a name="deployment">✅ Deployment</a>

+Deploying the **Portfolio Project** on Vercel was mostly straightforward, but I encountered an issue related to the Node.js version.
+Here's the step-by-step explanation of the challenge and how I resolved it.

+### Challenge:

+After pushing the code to Vercel for deployment, I noticed that the deployment failed or didn't behave as expected.
+Upon checking the logs and testing the app locally, I realized that the issue was related to the version mismatch between the Node.js version I was using locally (v18.18.0) and the version Vercel was using (v22.x).

+The application worked perfectly fine in my local development environment with Node.js v18.18.0, but Vercel defaulted to using Node.js v22.x, which led to the following potential issues:

+- **Dependency Incompatibility**: Some dependencies might be using APIs or features specific to Node.js v18, and Node.js v22 could have different behaviors or breaking changes that were not compatible with the app.
+- **Build Failures**: Some packages or build processes might not have been compatible with the Node.js v22 runtime.

+### Solution:

+To solve the issue and ensure consistency between my local environment and Vercel, I manually set the Node.js version in Vercel.

+#### Steps Taken:

+1. **Identifying the Node.js Version on Vercel**:

+   - I checked the Node.js version Vercel was using by looking at the deployment logs and found that it was using version v22.x, which was not the version I was using locally.

+2. **Changing the Node.js Version**:

+   - To match the Node.js version I was using locally (v18.18.0), I went to the **Vercel Dashboard**.
+   - In the project settings, I navigated to the **Environment** section.
+   - There, under **Node.js Version**, I selected **18.x** from the available options.

+3. **Redeploying the Application**:
+   - After changing the Node.js version in Vercel settings, I redeployed the project.
+   - The deployment succeeded without any issues, and the app worked as expected on Vercel.

+### Conclusion:

+The problem was simply a mismatch in the Node.js versions between my local environment and the Vercel deployment environment.
+By explicitly selecting the correct Node.js version in Vercel, I was able to resolve the issue and successfully deploy my portfolio project.

+If you're facing similar issues, always make sure the Node.js version is consistent across your development and deployment environments.
+Setting the Node.js version in **Vercel Project Settings** ensures that your app runs with the expected version during deployment.

 ---